-Former KCG Institute of Information Sciences, a world-renowned astrophysicist of radiation transport theory, Prof. Kazuo Ueno = Professor Emeritus of Kyoto University / Kanazawa Institute of Technology = passed away on October 19 It was.I was 100 years old.In addition to making significant contributions to the scientific demonstration of global environmental problems, we have made significant contributions to the development of the University's education.I express my condolences.
+Dr. Sueo Ueno, an astrophysicist and former director of the KCG Research Institute for Information Science and Technology and a world authority on radiation transport theory, passed away on October 19.It was 100 years old.In addition to his significant contributions to the scientific demonstration of global environmental issues, he has made a significant contribution to the development of education at the University.We extend our deepest condolences.